Use the links below to learn more about the following general surgery examinations:

 7-Year Limit for Certification

-- Surgeons who complete general surgery residency after July 1, 2012, will have no more than 7 academic years to achieve certification in general surgery (i.e., pass both the QE and CE).
-The 7-year period starts immediately upon completion of residency.
-If you delay in applying for certification, you will lose opportunities to take and pass the QE.
+Surgeons who complete general surgery residency after July 1, 2012, will have no more than 7 academic years following residency to achieve certification in general surgery, i.e., pass both the QE and CE.

-- If you are unable to become certified within the 7-year period, you must pursue a readmissibility pathway to re-enter the certification process.
-Please see our exam admissibility policy for further details.
+- If you are unable to become certified within the 7-year period, you will be required to pursue a readmissibility pathway to re-enter the certification process.
+See also our exam admissibility policy for further details.